Acadesine: Chemistry

+Research

 In 2008, researchers at the Salk Institute discovered that acadesine injected in mice significantly improved their performance in endurance-type exercise, apparently by converting fast-twitch muscle fibers to the more energy-efficient, fat-burning, slow-twitch type.
-They also looked at the administration of GW 501516 (also called GW1516) in combination with acadesine.
+They also looked at the administration of GW501516 (also called GW1516) in combination with acadesine.
 Given to mice that did not exercise, this combination activated 40% of the genes that were turned on when mice were given GW1516 and made to exercise.
 This result drew attention to the compound as a possible athletic endurance aid.
 One of the lead researchers from this study has developed a urine test to detect it and has made the test available to the International Olympic Committee, and the World Anti-Doping Agency (WADA) has added acadesine to the prohibited list from 2009 onwards.
 The British Medical Journal reported in 2009 that WADA had found evidence that acadesine was used by cyclists in the 2009 Tour de France.